Zeynaddin/rsschool-cv/cv.md

 <span class="subname">July 2019 - up to now | Gdansk, Poland</span>

 *   Daily valuation of 4 Swiss clients, the valuation is based on verifying the differences between accounting entries and transaction on the part of the trustees.
-*   Checking daily movements of individual components affecting the value of the funds and creating reports in accordance with the clients' requirements
+*   Checking daily movements of individual components affecting the value of the funds and creating reports in accordance with the clients' requirements.

 </div>